Fire Hazards Where You Live

 The electrical cords on any appliances that you frequently move—such as your vacuum cleaner or power tools, or even your laptop—can end up taking a great deal of abuse.
 Although power cords have no expiration date, they can wear out over time as they are used and abused.

 For instance, the insulation around the power cord can wear away, either from the cord’s overheating or through misuse.
 If you’ve ever been guilty of pulling the vacuum cord out of the outlet by the cord itself rather than the plug, you may have weakened the insulation that surrounds the electrical cables.
-Similarly, electrical cords that run through high-traffic areas may lose their insulation as they are repeatedly trod on, and cords that get caught or pinched between heavy furniture can see the same kind of damage.
+Similarly, electrical cords that run through high-traffic areas may lose their insulation as they are repeatedly treading on, and cords that get caught or pinched between heavy furniture can see the same kind of damage.

 But cords that have lost their insulation can potentially electrocute you, not to mention the fact that they are a serious fire hazard.